Study and work abroad guide

 Upon your return to UWE Bristol

-- Submit all faculty, placement and/or Erasmus documentation where appropriate.
+- Submit all college, placement and/or student exchange documentation where appropriate.

 - Participate in promotion and preparation activities for future study abroad students – just as previous students did for you!

 - Get in touch with UWE Bristol Careers to discuss how you can include your experience within your CV.